 - Under California dog bite law, owners of dogs with a history of biting must take steps to prevent additional incidents.
 If not, the owner can be held liable in both civil and criminal court.

-- Many insurance companies provide dog bite coverage as part of their homeowner’s insurance policies.
-Victims of dog bites should consult with experiences dog bite lawyers to guarantee their rights and compensation are being fairly represented before signing any settlement.
+Many insurance companies provide dog bite coverage as part of their homeowner’s insurance policies.
+Victims of dog bites should consult with an experienced dog bite lawyer to guarantee their rights and compensation are being fairly represented before signing any settlement.

 Proving Your Case